alexa-samples/skill-sample-nodejs-howto/README.md

    * Provide a skill name that represents the new skill you are creating.
    * Come up with a cool Invocation Name that users will use to invoke your skill
    * Create a fun icon.
 Be sure you have the rights to whatever icons you are uploading – you will need to provide both 108x108px and 512x512px images.
-Need help finding an image? see PixelBay as a possible source for royalty-free images.
+Need help finding an image?
+See PixelBay as a possible source for royalty-free images.
 Use an image editor (such as Paint on Windows or Preview on Mac) to change the size of the image.

    Everything else can stay as-is for now in the Developer Portal